lockss/lockss-rtd-manual/docs/sysadmin/os-updates.rst

 Your system may be set up for automatic updates or your system administrator may have policies regarding which packages can be udpated and when.

-If you wish to update software packages manually, select your operating system below and follow the instructions as ``root`` [#fnroot]_:
+If you wish to update software packages manually, select your operating system below and follow the instructions as ``root``:

 ..
 COMMENT OSTABS